 sed 's/\r$//' install.sh > install-u.sh && mv install-u.sh install.sh

-Add a 1 to the end of /boot/firmware/cmdline.txt
+Add a 1 to the end of /boot/firmware/cmdline.txt and remove it again later.

 Press enter to get into the maintenance mode and then use passwd.